gdevanla/cassava-records/README.md

 $(makeCsvRecord "SalariesMixed" "data/salaries_mixed_input.csv" "_" commaOptions)
 $(makeInstance "SalariesMixed")

--- the following instance is not required, if $(makeInstance) call is spliced in myOptions :: Options myOptions = defaultOptions { fieldLabelModifier = rmUnderscore }
+-- the following instance is not required, if $(makeInstance Salaries) statement -- is spliced in (currently commented in the example) myOptions :: Options myOptions = defaultOptions { fieldLabelModifier = rmUnderscore }
   where